 You are visiting Brisbane, the capital of the Sunshine State.
 Unfortunately, the sun forgot about your arrival.
 It is raining in Brisbane.
 It does not happen often unless you are travelling in summer when storms hit Queensland.
 So you better be prepared with a list of plan Bs to stay dry or embrace the weather.
 Here’s a list of things to do in Brisbane on a rainy day to help you enjoy your trip and beat the weather.

 Most of the tourist activities in Brisbane are outdoor activities.
-So what are the things to do in Brisbane when it’s raining?
+So what are the best things to do in Brisbane when it’s raining?

 Things to do in Brisbane on a rainy day: indoor activities around Brisbane